-Domestic PhD students *may be supported by the CTS program for their first year in the program as a graduate research assistant.
+Domestic PhD students may be supported by the CTS program for their first year in the program as a graduate research assistant depending on availability of funds*.
 By the end of the first year in the program, each PhD student identifies a faculty mentor who will advise them and guide their research.
 The mentor typically funds the student, generally via a graduate research assistantship.
 All students are encouraged to apply for grants to support their research and are provided with training in preparing grant applications.

 - Sample Curriculum (PDF).